 As the head of a creative business, you might struggle to think of yourself as the “business type.”
 Because of this, you’re now questioning if you’re the right person to continue leading your business into the future.
-You’re experiencing some remarkable growth.
+You’re experiencing some remarkable startup growth.
 Fast.
 But alongside growth comes more responsibilities, more decision-making, and more self-doubt.
 Don’t worry: every business owner needs some reassurance.
 And even though you’re the captain of this ship – and an excellent one at that – building a solid crew behind you to help you steer can make all the difference in the direction of your business.

 Your business plan is your touchstone

 We’ve spoken a lot about business plans (like in this blog or this one) and that’s because of how important and potentially life-changing they are for a business.
 Your business plan is your roadmap that you refer to time and time again.
 It’s what you give new hires or team members so they understand the direction you’re leading them.
 And it’s what you will continually be adapting so that you’re prepared for whatever the future holds.

 Preparation is the quickest and most efficient cure to uncertainty.
 If you’ve taken the time to consider all aspects of your business, analyse your goals, and plot actionable steps for how you’ll move forward, you won’t be wasting time agonising over every little decision.
 If you don’t have a business plan, we recommend putting one together either with the help of our blogs or with our dedicated 4-hour workshop you can sign up for here.
 Startup growth needn’t be a dauting subject.